micahnut/friedmans-curve/README.md

 - `AOG`: age of gestation.
 Long text wraps automatically.
 - `Date`: chart date.
 - `Start Time`: the baseline time for hour `0` on the graph.
-- `Final Diagnosis`: use this for the final diagnosis text.
-Long text wraps on the chart.
+- `Final Diagnosis`: footer text shown on the full chart export.
-- `Resident`: resident or clinician name.
+- `Resident`: resident or clinician name shown on the full chart export.

-The app saves your work in the browser automatically.
+The app saves the active chart in the browser automatically.
+Use `Save` to keep up to 5 named chart snapshots, and `Restore` to bring back a saved chart later on the same device and browser.

 ## Entering Observations

-Use the Observations table to plot each exam or event.
+Use the Add form to plot each exam or event.

 - `Time`: the clock time of the observation.
 - `Day`: use `0` for the start date, `1` for the next day, `2` for the day after that, and so on.
 - `Hour`: calculated automatically from Start Time, Time, and Day.
 - `Cervix`: cervical dilation from `0` to `10`.
 - `Station`: fetal station from `-5` to `5`.
-- `Event marker`: check this to draw a dotted vertical timestamp line.
+- `Event marker`: draws a dotted vertical timestamp line.
-- `Note`: event note, medication, intervention, or other label.

-Click `Add` to create a new observation row.
-Click `X` to remove a row.
+- `Timeline note`: a concise label such as admission, medication, mount, or baby out.

+Recorded observations appear as cards.
+Use `Edit` to reopen the full observation form, or the trash button to delete a record.

-## Event Markers
+## Timeline Notes And Event Markers

+Timeline notes appear above the graph.
+Long notes wrap into larger readable labels, and nearby notes are staggered into lanes to reduce overlap.

-The `Event marker` checkbox draws a dotted vertical line at that row's timestamp.
+Use the `Event marker` checkbox when you want a dotted line for a specific time, such as:

-Use it when you want to mark an event time clearly, like:

 - Admission
-- Oxytocin started or changed
+- Oxytocin started, titrated, paused, or stopped
 - Medication given
 - Procedure or intervention
 - Mount
 - Baby out

-The event marker can be used even if the row has only a time and note.
+The event marker can be used even when the row only has a time and note.

+## Chart Annotations

+Use Chart annotations for longer clinical narratives that belong inside the graph.

+- Attach the annotation to a recorded observation.
+- Connect it to either the cervical dilation or station point.
+- Choose a type: clinical note, medication, intervention, or outcome.
+- Edit, close, or delete annotations after adding them.

+Annotations and note text are centered inside their callout boxes on the chart and exports.

-## Notes
+## Oxytocin Notes

-Notes appear above the graph as vertical labels.
-Long notes wrap into small vertical columns.
-If multiple notes are close together, the app shifts them into staggered lanes and draws a connector line back to the exact timestamp.
+The chart detects oxytocin activity from timeline notes.

+- Notes containing `oxy` or `oxytocin` start or continue an amber activity highlight.
+- Notes such as `oxy stopped`, `oxytocin stopped`, `held`, `paused`, or `discontinued` stop the activity highlight.
+- If no stop note exists, the highlight continues to the latest plotted clinical entry and is labeled as active.

+## Chart View

+The live chart is fitted to the available page width.
+Tap or click the chart to open the expanded viewer.

+- Pinch to zoom on mobile.
+- Double-tap or double-click to toggle zoom.
+- Use `Reset zoom` to return to the fitted chart.

+On iPad and mobile, the bottom navigation keeps the rounded segmented design and jumps between Chart, Add, Annotate, Records, and Patient.

+## Export And Print

+Use the Export menu for output.

+- `Print chart`: prints the same cleaned content as the full chart image export.
+- `Presentation PNG (16:9)`: creates a 2560 x 1440 slide-ready image focused on the graph.
+It hides the document-style diagnosis and resident footer.
+- `Full chart PNG`: creates a complete chart image with patient details, final diagnosis, and resident name.
+- `SVG`: exports the editable live chart SVG.

+Photo-style exports and print use the app font, hide the small clock-time labels, and enlarge chart text so labels stay readable while fitting their containers.

 ## Going Beyond One Day